The gift of a calm mind

 The problem isn't the action around you.
 The problem is your mind that loves to comment on what it hears, sees, and is involved in.

 He proved that unless you are fully present (aware of your awareness), your ability to notice what happens lags about 80 milliseconds behind actual events.
-An untrained mind misses often what matters.
+An untrained mind often misses what matters.
+Science proves it.

-An easy way to invest in calming your mind is just a click away from you.
+An easy way to invest in calming your mind is just a click away.

 HOW TO CALM YOUR MIND?